 Authenticating to the API

-This document provides essential information on setting up and authorizing API credentials for your Hub account with Matillion's API.
+This document provides essential information on setting up and authorizing API credentials for your Data Productivity Cloud account with the Matillion API.

 Prerequisites

-• Currently, only one pair of Client ID and Client Secret can be generated per account.
+Currently, you can only have one pair of Client ID and Client Secret credentials per account.

-• Client ID: The unique public identifier associated with your Hub account.
-This is automatically generated by your Hub account and is visible for the lifetime of the credentials.
+- Client ID: The unique public identifier associated with your Data Productivity Cloud account.
+This is automatically generated when you create the credentials and is visible for the lifetime of the credentials.

 Step 1: Generate API credentials

-4. Click Set an API Credential to begin the process of creating a new Client ID and Client Secret.
+Click Set an API Credential to begin the process of creating your Client ID and Client Secret.

 Replace <CLIENT_ID> and <CLIENT_SECRET> with the corresponding values.